 Prop bets popular for Super Bowl, but NFL wants them gone

 In testimony before a U.S. House of Representatives committee on Sept.
-27, NFL Executive Vice President Jocelyn Moore asked Congress to let leagues and regulators ban bets that involve the performance of individual athletes over the course of a game.
+27, NFL Executive Vice President Jocelyn Moore asked Congress to let professional sports leagues and gambling regulators ban prop bets that involve the performance of individual athletes over the course of a game.

 “Examples might range from the number of passing yards by a quarterback in a football game or the number of points or rebounds by a team during a quarter of a basketball game, to the number of ‘throw-ins’ in a soccer match, or even how many flags a referee might throw in a contest,” she testified.
 “These types of bets are significantly more susceptible to match-fixing efforts, and are therefore a source of concern to sports leagues, individual teams, and the athletes who compete.

 “To address concerns regarding risky betting fixtures, we encourage Congress to allow professional and amateur sports organizations to identify which types of bets simply pose too significant a risk to the integrity of sports and to work with regulators not to authorize them,” she said.

 An NFL spokesman said last week there has been no change in the league’s position since the September testimony.

 Joe Asher, CEO of William Hill US, the American arm of the British bookmaker that runs several sportsbooks in this country, said the league’s request is a solution in search of a problem.

 “We’ve been doing this for many years, and this issue is way overblown,” he said.
 “With the exception of the Super Bowl, player props are a tiny portion of the business — a fingernail on the world’s biggest man.”

 He acknowledged such bets will make up a bigger proportion of Super Bowl gambling.